ntutangyun/Documentation/docs/python-api.md

 ## Changelog [[top]] {: #changelog data-toc-label='Changelog'}

+* 2020-08-28
+      * Added support for time-to-collision and distance-to-collision triggers for NPCs and pedestrians
+* 2020-05-22
+      * Added suport for setting pedestrian travel speed
 * 2020-01-30
       * Extended controllable objects to support plugins - see [controllable plugins](controllable-plugins.md)

 * 2019-09-05
       * Extended `DriveWaypoint` to support angle, idle time and trigger distance
       * Added controllable objects - use `Simulator.get_controllables`

 * 2019-08-12
       * Added `time_scale` argument to run function for running simulation in non-realtime
       * Added `seed` argument to `Simulator.load` for deterministic NPCs

 * 2019-04-19
       * initial release